Continue reading on DataGuidance with:

 6. Principles

-The Financial Consumer Protection Directive, for example, requires financial service provider to collect the financial consumer's or security provider's data only using lawful and fair means and for legitimate purposes necessary (principle of purpose limitation).
+The principles of data protection law such as transparency, purpose limitation, data minimization, accuracy, storage limitation, confidentiality, and accountability are envisaged in the Digital Identification Proclamation, Articles 6, 16(4), and 17.
+However, they are not clearly provided under the rest of the sector-specific data protection rules.
+These principles, in particular the principles of confidentiality, accountability, and purpose limitation, are often indirectly reflected under the privacy and/or data protection rules.
+The Financial Consumer Protection Directive, for example, requires the financial service provider to collect the financial consumer's or security provider's data only using lawful and fair means and for legitimate purposes necessary (principle of purpose limitation).

-Article 8(3) of the Federal Tax Administration Proclamation also requires any tax officer to maintain the secrecy of the tax information received in their official capacity and any person other than the tax officer who receives a tax information in their official capacity is required to maintain the secrecy of the information except to the minimum extent necessary to achieve the object for which the disclosure is permitted (principle of purpose limitation).
+Article 8(3) of the Federal Tax Administration Proclamation also requires any tax officer to maintain the secrecy of the tax information received in their official capacity and any person other than the tax officer who receives tax information in their official capacity is required to maintain the secrecy of the information except to the minimum extent necessary to achieve the object for which the disclosure is permitted (principle of purpose limitation).

 7. Controller and Processor Obligations